GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Ranged Weapons.md

 | Staff           | varies | 1.5 lb | See the list of staves.
 Does not require ammunition and is not thrown.
 Each staff requires a particular attribute be at 13 or greater. | 50 yards | 3 - 25 yards |
 |                        |           |          |            |         |

 * † Both are considered a single weapon type, Bow.
+Becuase of how the muscles in the body are used with this weapon, you cannot use additional bows if you have more than two limbs.
+Instead, each additional limb dedicated to using the bow lowers the [Body] requirement by 1.
-* ‡ Can be used to propel a hurling item
+* ‡ Can be used to propel a hurling item.

 ### Specialty Weapons
 The weapons listed above are the standard weapons made available to characters.
 They represent a myriad of historical and fantastical weapons.
 A narrator may optionally allow for some more complex options in terms of weaponry.
 These each function as a standard weapon except where noted.